FluffyFairyGames/telegram-jira-bot/README.md

 #  [Deprecation Notice]

-The running service on the Azure function will be deprecated by 31.12.2020 - in order to continue using the tool, please host the service on your own personalised hosted solution.
+The running service on the Azure function has been deprecated - in order to continue using the tool, please host the service on your own personalised hosted solution.

-## This deprecation only affects users who have been using the service hosted on telegram-ffg public endpoint.
+## This deprecation only affects users who had been using the service hosted on telegram-ffg public endpoint.
 If you already self-hosted this service, please ignore the alert.

 #  Instructions